-And that’s the good word for today.
+That’s the good word for today.
+Be you.
+Do good.

 And that’s the good word for today!